Hostile Takeover

 J yanked out another optic and regenerated it.
 Tedious work.

-Two related but distinct disassembly functions allowed for regeneration.
-One conducted passive background regeneration (J recalled V regenerating even as she slept), and the other could be triggered by the main thread, allowing active regeneration.
-Passive regeneration acted based on heuristics and cached state.
-The result was sloppy and error prone, as components get restored without regard to mutable internal state.
+Passive regeneration acted based on heuristics and cached configurations.
+The result was sloppy and error prone, as components were restored without regard to mutable internal state.
 Interrupted processes could be restored with garbled data, mechanisms could heal into impossible configurations.

 J shook her head, and refocused on the tour.